Romansh language: Official status at the federal level

 The first Swiss constitution of 1848, as well as the subsequent revision of 1872, made no mention of Romansh, which at the time was not a working language of the Canton of the Grisons either.
 The federal government did finance a translation of the constitution into the two Romansh varieties Sursilvan and Vallader in 1872, noting, however, that these did not carry the force of law.
 Romansh became a national language of Switzerland in 1938, following a referendum.
-However, a distinction was introduced between "national languages" and "official languages".
+A distinction was introduced between "national languages" and "official languages".
 The status of a national language was largely symbolic, whereas only official languages were to be used in official documents, a status reserved for German, French, and Italian.
 The recognition of Romansh as the fourth national language is best seen within the context of the "Spiritual defence" preceding World War II, which aimed to underline the special status of Switzerland as a multinational country.
 Additionally, this was supposed to discredit the efforts of Italian nationalists to claim Romansh as a dialect of Italian and establish a claim to parts of the Grisons.
 The Romansh language movement led by the Lia Rumantscha was mostly satisfied with the status as a national but not official language.
 Their aims at the time were to secure a symbolic "right of residence" for Romansh, and not actual use in official documents.

-This status did have disadvantages however.
+This status did have disadvantages.
 For instance, official name registers and property titles had to be in German, French, or Italian.
 This meant that Romansh-speaking parents were often forced to register their children under German or Italian versions of their Romansh names.
 As late as 1984, the Canton of the Grisons was ordered not to make entries into its corporate registry in Romansh.
 The Swiss National Bank first planned to include Romansh on its bills in 1956, when a new series was introduced.
 Due to disputes within the Lia Rumantscha over whether the bills were to feature the Sursilvan version "Banca nazionala svizra" or the Vallader version "Banca naziunala svizzra", the bills eventually featured the Italian version twice, alongside French and German.
 When new bills were again introduced in 1976/77, a Romansh version was added by finding a compromise between the two largest varieties Sursilvan and Vallader, which read "Banca naziunala svizra", while the numbers on the bills were printed in Surmiran.